-North Carolina County/ Municipality Population (2018 Estimate) 2018 Occupancy Tax Rate Can Levy Up to% Occupancy Tax Allocation Allocation to Tourism Promotion Allocation to Tourism- Related Expenditures Allocation to Generally Non- Tourism Activities Stanly 62,075 6% 5/6 of proceeds from accommodations in the City of Albemarle to the City of Albemarle - 2/5 of that is then remitted to the Stanly County Tourism Development Authority for promoting travel & tourism, and 3/5 is used for tourism-related expenditures.
+North Carolina County/ Municipality 2019 Occupancy Tax Rate Can Levy Up to% Occupancy Tax Allocation Allocation to Tourism Promotion Allocation to Tourism- Related Expenditures Allocation to Generally Non-Tourism Activities Stanly 6% 5/6 of proceeds from accommodations in the City of Albemarle to the City of Albemarle - 2/5 of that is then remitted to the Stanly County Tourism Development Authority for promoting travel & tourism, and 3/5 is used for tourism-related expenditures.
 Approx. 3% Approx. 3% Proceeds from accommodations in each municipality (other than Albemarle) to that municipality - Each municipality remits to the Stanly County Tourism Development Authority each year the greater of \$1.00 per capita of the municipality's population or 1/2 of the amount remitted to the municipality for promoting travel & tourism; remainder used for tourism-related expenditures in the county.
 The greater of \$25,000 a year or 1/2 of the remaining proceeds of the occupancy tax to the Tourism Development Authorit y- Used to promote travel & tourism.
 Remaining proceeds to Stanly County - Used for tourism-related expenditures.
-Stokes 45,467 - remaining proceeds to starry obtainy obtains to anism related experience of Surry 71,948 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+Stokes nemaning proceeds to starily country oscaror tourism related experiatores.
+Surry 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 4% 2% (Surry County only levies an occupancy tax in District S - a special taxing district containing the unincorporated areas of the county.)
 Dobson 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 4% 2% Elkin 6% Tourism Development Authority- At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 4% 2% Mount Airy 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 4% 2% Pilot Mountain 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-4% 2% Swain 14,245 4% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-2.66% 1.33% Transylvania 34,215 5% 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-3.33% 1.66% Tyrrell 4,131 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-4% 2% Union 235,908 - Monroe 5% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
-3.33% 1.66% Vance 44,582 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+4% 2% Swain 4% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+2.66% 1.33% Transylvania 5% 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+3.33% 1.66% Tyrrell 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+4% 2% Union - Monroe 5% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
+3.33% 1.66% Vance 6% Tourism Development Authority - At least 2/3 must be used to promote travel & tourism; remainder used for tourism-related expenditures.
 4% 2%